 - Take your medicine at the same time every day.
 Each night, put out the pills for the next day.
 Mark a calendar each day you take your pills.

 - Create reminders.
 Ask a family member or friend to remind you to take your pills.

 - Keep medicines where you will see them.
 Keep the pills in a place where you cannot miss them, such as the bathroom or kitchen.
 Be sure they are out of the reach of children.

 Prevent the spread of TB:

 - Cover your mouth and nose.
 You may need to wear a mask.
 Use tissues when you cough or sneeze.
 Throw the used tissue away.
 If possible, flush used tissues down a toilet.

 - Avoid close contact with others.
 Babies and elderly people are at increased risk for TB.

-- Tell family, friends, and coworkers about your TB.
+- Tell family, friends, and coworkers that you have TB.
 They may have latent TB and need to take medicine to prevent it from becoming active.

 For more information: